zappascout/devil_notes-sources/docs/notes_16_devil.md

 (iii) is good at seeing and addressing what is new, unknown or unclear;
 (iv) is attuned to ambiguity and able to accept and hold contradictory information without rush to judgement;
 (v) is inclined to see itself as connected to or even part of what it observes;
-(vi) sees not discrete objects but complex, irreducible relationships and processes, is drawn to the implicit before explicit, the animate more than inanimate;
+(vi) sees not discrete objects but complex, irreducible *relationships and processes*; is drawn to the implicit before explicit, the animate more than inanimate;
-(vii) is attracted
-to and good at processing narrative;
+(vii) is attracted to and good at processing narrative;
-(viii) better understands the overall import and significance of a proposition or statement than the more syntactically sophisticated left hemisphere;
+(viii) better understands the overall import and significance of a proposition or statement than does the more syntactically sophisticated left hemisphere;
 (ix) processes most music;
-(x) is
-essential to empathy and theory of mind (the ability to see another's point of view) and is in general terms more open to and expressive of emotion;
+(x) is essential to empathy and theory of mind (the ability to see another's point of view) and is in general terms more open to and expressive of emotion;
 (xi) is more realistic and open to doubt and therefore tending to